nispk/devops/README.md

 ## Conclusion

 This completes the deployement of our CI/CD pipeline.
 We see how the Docker,Jenkins and Github play a major role in completing the pipeline and also the AWS EC2 instances provide us with the necessary resources to see our results.
+In conclusion, we can make any changes to our website by just modifying the code in our `index.html` file and pushing it to the repository, which will trigger our CI/CD pipeline and we can see the results by going to the website.
+Also, since we are using a docker container to wrap our source code we can scale our website and turn it into a web application consisting of front end and back end, just by pushing the new code to the reposirtory.
+Hence simplifying our app development process through DevOps.